htrajan/ht-drawsteel/Bestiary/Lizardfolk Scaletooth.md

 - ✦ ≤11: 3 damage; slide 1; M1 grappled
 - ★ 12–16: 5 damage; slide 2; M2 grappled

 Effect: The scaletooth needs their tail to use this ability.
-The scaletooth can’t grapple more than one creature or object with this ability.
+The scaletooth can't grapple more than one creature or object with this ability.

 **Reptilian Escape**